-1. For Parliamentary Elections of Georgia, Georgia is a unified multi-seat electoral district.

-2. For local self-government elections, electoral districts shall be set up, and their boundaries, names and numbers under this Law shall be determined by ordinance of the CEC.
+- 1. For Parliamentary Elections of Georgia, Georgia is a unified multi-seat electoral district. - 2.
+For the elections of municipality bodies, electoral districts shall be set up, and their boundaries, names and numbers under this Law shall be determined by ordinance of the CEC.
 (Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)]